How can therapy help me?

 What is your cancellation policy?

 Life happens and it is understandable the need to cancel an appointment may occur.
-As I hold a specific therapy session time for you, it is unavailable to someone else who may also need help.
+As I hold a specific therapy session time for you, it makes it unavailable to someone else who may also need help.
 Thus, if the need arises and you must cancel an appointment, a minimum of 24 hours notice is required.
-If this minimum notice is not made, the client will be charged $25 for the missed session.
+If this minimum notice is not made, the client will be charged $40 for the missed session.